MOQA14/drf_chunk_upload/README.md

 To use this project, follow these steps:

 Download and install the ChunkUpload package from PyPI:

-    bash

     pip install ChunkUpload